rajashree-shan/rajashree-shan/README.md

 ### 👨‍💻 About Me

 - 🌍 Based in New York, with roots in Chennai 🇮🇳
-- 🎓 MS in Computer Science (AI/ML) @ University at Buffalo
+- 🎓 MS in Computer Science (AI) @ University at Buffalo
 - 💼 Former Data Engineer @ Barclays — optimized ETL pipelines, automated AWS workflows
 - 🧠 Passionate about AI, LLMs, and building useful tools for people
 - 📚 Always learning — from neural nets to big data architecture